jsyoon0823/hide-and-seek/README.md

 ### Code explanation

 (1) data
-- public_data directory: public data to be released to the participants
+- public_data directory: public data to be released to the participants (as an example)
+- amsterdam_data directory: amsterdam data should be in this directory named as train_longitudinal_data.csv (main data)
 - data_utils.py: train/test data division
+- data_preprocess.py: data preprocessing for Amsterdam database

 (2) hider
 - add_noise: add Gaussian noise on the original data and use it as the synthetic data
 - timegan: TimeGAN (Yoon et al., NeurIPS 2019) model for generating synthetic time-series data

 (3) master (only for the master (competition owner))
-- private_data: private data for evaluating submitted models
-- raw_data: original data (public data U private data)
-- data_release.py: data preprocessing code
 - main_master.py: main file for the evaluation
+- masters need to put test_longitudinal_data.csv in data/amsterdam directory

 (4) metrics
 - general_rnn.py: general rnn models for evaluation